-The sounds and scenes of Snowbird Lodge have delighted guests since 1941 and is listed on the Register of National Historic Places.
+The sounds and scenes of Snowbird have delighted guests since 1941.

 The following story was sent to the Snowbird Mountain Lodge by Mrs. Gladys Smith.
 She and her husband, Elmer, owned and operated the Lodge from 1953 until 1968.
 This note was enclosed: The attached story is about the history of the lodge.
 It was written by my mother, Katherine H. Roger.
 She spent several summers with us in the years of 1955 – 1956 – 1957.
 Arthur Wolfe, the original owner (and builder) told this story to us when he came up one summer for a visit.
 My mother was a writer and made this rough story from Arthur Wolfe’s conversations.
 It was never published.
 Elmer and I bought Snowbird Mountain Lodge from Arthur and Edwin Wolfe in the fall of 1953.